EducationPerfect/class-list-formatter/README.md

 # ![EP](https://www.educationperfect.com/logo_16_16.png) class-list-formatter

-This script is intended to reformat school class data exports into a format that can be automatically processed by Education Perfect.
+This script is intended to reformat school class data exports into a format that ~~can be automatically processed~~ easier processed by Education Perfect.

 ## What is included
 | File | Purpose |